ipfs-inactive/research-bitswap/analysis/prelim_strategy_analysis.md

 2. A single user has the same amount of bandwidth to offer at each time step.

 In other words, bandwidth is constant both in peer-space and in time. **TODO**: worth saying it this way, or is 'peer-space' confusing?

+We also make the assumption that *all users always have unique data that all of their peers want*.
+So, whenever a peer plays $R$, they'll always have some data to send to all of their peers.
+This, of course, contrasts a more realistic scenario where a peer chooses to reciprocate but simply does not have anything that their peers want at the current time.

 Actions and Utility Functions
 -----------------------------

-**TODO**: check that all uses of $t$ from here down are consistent, did a lot of updates recently

 **TODO**: ensure lower bound for $t$ is consistently 0 (and not typo'd as 1)